-Register Value Direction Description SPC_TRIG_AVAILORMASK 40400 read Bitmask, in which all bits of the below mentioned sources for the OR mask are set, if available.
-SPC_TRIG_ORA SPC_TRIG_ORMASK 40410 read/write Defines the events included within the trigger OR mask of the card.
-SPC SPC_TMASK_NONE 0 No trigger sou rce selected SPC SPC_TMASK_SOFTWARE 1h Enables the software trigger for the OR mask.
+Registe r Value Direction Description SPC_TRIC g_availormask 40400 read Bitmask, in which all bits of the below mentioned sources for the OR mask are set, if available.
+SPC_TRIC G_ORMASK 40410 read/write Defines the events included within the trigger OR mask of the card.
+SPC_TMASK_NONE 0 No trigger so urce selected SPC_TMASK_SOFTWARE 1h Enables the so oftware trigger for the OR mask.
 The card will trigger immediately after start.
-SPC.
-TMASK_EXTO 2h Enables the ex valid. nables the external trigger0 for the OR mask.
-The card will trigger when the programmed condition for this input is slid.
-SPC.
-TMASK_EXT1 4h Enables the external trigger 1 for the OR mask.
-This input is only available on digital cards.
-The card will trigger wh the programmed condition for this input is valid.
-SPC_TMASK_XIOO 100h tra TTL trigger 0 for the OR mask.
-On plain cards this input is only available if the option BaseXIO is art of the digitizerNETBOX this input is available as connector Trigger B. SPC SPC_TMASK_XIO1 200h Enables the extra TTL trigger 1 for the OR mask.
-This input is only available if the option BaseXIO is installed.
+SPC_TMASK_EXTO 2h Enables the exinput is valid.
+Enables the external (analog) trigger 0 for the OR mask.
+The card will trigger when the programmed condition for the input is valid.
+SPC_TMASK_EXT1 4h Enables the external (TTL) trigger 1 for the OR mask.
+Please note that the mode of the multi purpose connector X0 m be programmed to trigger input if using the Ext1 trigger (SPCM_X0_MODE=SPCM_XMODE_TRIGIN).
+The card w trigger when the programmed condition for this input is valid.
+SPC_TMASK_EXT2 8h Enables the external (TTL) trigger 2 for the OR mask.
+Please note that the mode of the multi purpose connector X1 m be programmed to trigger input if using the Ext2 trigger (SPCM_X1_MODE=SPCM_XMODE_TRIGIN).
+The card w trigger when the programmed condition for this input is valid.

-Please note that as default the SPC\TRIG\ORMASK is set to SPC\TMASK\SOFTWARE.
-When not using any trigger mode requiring values in the SPC\TRIG\ORMASK register, this mask should explicitly cleared, as otherwise the software trigger will override other modes.
+Please note that as default the SPC_TRIG_ORMASK is set to SPC_TMASK_SOFTWARE.
+When not using any trigger mode requiring values in the SPC_TRIG_ORMASK register, this mask should explicitly cleared, as otherwise the software trigger will override other modes.

-The following example shows, how to setup the OR mask, for an external TTL trigger.
+The following example shows, how to setup the OR mask, for an external trigger.
 As an example a simple edge detection has been chosen.
-The explanation and a detailed description of the different trigger modes for the external TTL trigger inputs will be shown in the dedicated passage within this chapter.
+The explanation and a detailed description of the different trigger modes for the external trigger inputs will be shown in the dedicated passage within this chapter.

+'''

-''' spcm_dwSetParam_i32 (hDrv, SPC_TRIG_ORMASK, SPC_TMASK_EXTO); // Enable external trigger within the OR mask spcm_dwSetParam_i32 (hDrv, SPC_TRIG_EXTO_MODE, SPC_TM_POS); // Setting up external TTL trigger for rising edges '''
+spcm_dwSetParam_i32 (hDrv, SPC_TRIG_ORMASK, SPC_TMASK_EXTO); // Enable external trigger within the OR mask spcm_dwSetParam_i32 (hDrv, SPC_TRIG_EXTO_LEVELO, 1800); // Trigger level set to 1.8 V spcm_dwSetParam_i32 (hDrv, SPC_TRIG_EXTO_MODE, SPC_TM_POS); // Setting up external trigger for rising edges

+'''